Sep9

 “Warns how a work based religion will always be lacking because you’ll never know if you’ve ever done enough.” ⇒ In fact trying to win the favor with God through good works will eat you alive, because you’ll always wonder whether or not it’s been enough.
 If you believe being good and religious is the key.
 How good is good enough?
 Or how religious is religious enough?
 And what kind of confidence would you have in that system if you believed that ?
 What kind of confidence would you have in making it to heaven based on your goodness.
 Do you think God grades on the curve.
 That God is going to judge and evaluate you relative to how good you’ve been compared to others.

-“Teaches how Jesus confronts us directly, giving us the hard truth and tough words even if it hurts.”⇒ Be careful of what you pray and ask Jesus to make clear to you because the hammer is about to fall and it’s going to hurt.
+“Displays Jesus’ love in confronting us with the hard truths and tough questions even when it’s difficult to hear and accept.”⇒ Be careful of what you pray and ask Jesus to make clear to you because the hammer is about to fall and it’s going to hurt.
 Jesus doesn’t hold any punches.
 Jesus is straightforward and unrelenting in His approach.
 Jesus confronts with the truth and hard facts, because the truth sets us free, no matter how much it hurts in the moment, or how uncomfortable it may be at this point of our lives.
 Because by doing so, Jesus helps us confront our inner struggles and shortcomings.
 Jesus’ words are not always easy to hear, but necessary.
 Aren’t you thankful that Jesus loves us enough to tell us the hard truth.

 Additional Notes & Applications